tlswg/tls13-spec/draft-ietf-tls-tls13.md

    encrypted.

-Server Parameters: establish other handshake parameters (whether the client is authenticated, support for 0-RTT, etc.)
+Server Parameters: establish other handshake parameters (whether the client is authenticated, application layer protocol support, etc.)

 Authentication: authenticate the server (and optionally the client) and provide key confirmation and handshake integrity.

-In the Key Exchange phase, the client sends the ClientHello ({{client-hello}}) message, which contains a random nonce (ClientHello.random), its offered protocol version, cipher suite, and extensions, and one or more Diffie-Hellman key shares in the "key_share" extension {{key-share}}.
+In the Key Exchange phase, the client sends the ClientHello ({{client-hello}}) message, which contains a random nonce (ClientHello.random), its offered protocol version, cipher suite, and extensions, and in general either one or more Diffie-Hellman key shares (in the "key_share" extension {{key-share}}), one or more pre-shared key labels (in the "pre_shared_key" extension {{pre-shared-key-extension}}), or both.

 The server processes the ClientHello and determines the appropriate cryptographic parameters for the connection.
-It then responds with its own ServerHello which indicates the negotiated connection parameters. [{{server-hello}}] If DH is in use, this will contain a "key_share" extension with the server's ephemeral Diffie-Hellman share which MUST be in the same group as one of the shares offered by the client.
-The server's KeyShare and the client's KeyShare corresponding to the negotiated key exchange are used together to derive the Static Secret and Ephemeral Secret (in this mode they are the same).  [{{key-share}}]
+It then responds with its own ServerHello which indicates the negotiated connection parameters. [{{server-hello}}].
+The combination of the ClientHello and the ServerHello determines the values of ES and SS, as described above.
+If either a pure (EC)DHE or (EC)DHE-PSK cipher suite is in use, then the ServerHello will will contain a "key_share" extension with the server's ephemeral Diffie-Hellman share which MUST be in the same group.
+If a pure PSK or an (EC)DHE-PSK cipher suite is negotiated, then the ServerHello will contain a "pre_shared_key" extension indicating which if the client's offered PSKs was selected.

-The server then sends three messages to establish the Server Parameters:
+The server then sends two messages to establish the Server Parameters:

 EncryptedExtensions
 : responses to any extensions which are not required in order to